rawpair/rawpair/README.md

 # rawpair

 **rawpair** is a self-hosted, real-time collaborative development environment.
-It enables you to spin up isolated containers with a shared terminal and code editor for effective pair programming.
+It enables you to spin up isolated containers with a shared terminal and code editor for effective pair (or mob) programming.

-No cloud IDEs.
-No Docker-in-Docker.
 Just fast, focused collaboration on your own infrastructure.

 ---